spectrum-health-systems/Tingen-Transmorger/README.md

 Troubleshooting [Netsmart's TeleHealth](https://www.ntst.com/carefabric/careguidance-solutions/telehealth) platform can be frustrating; data is spread across multiple reports which use inconsistent syntax, and is not end-user friendly.

-Tingen Transmorger is a utility that *aggregates* those reports, ***transmorgifies*** the data, and makes it easy to find specific patient, provider, or meeting information.
+Tingen Transmorger is a utility that *aggregates* those reports, ***transmorgifies*** the data, and makes it easy to find information like:

+- Patient alert details (deliver successes/failures, etc.)
+- Patient connection details (devices/operating systems used, etc.)
+- Meeting details (start time, participants, etc.)
+- Meeting quality (bandwidth, audio/video quality, etc.)

-## Features
+## The Transmorger database

+The heart of Tingen Transmorger is the Transmorger Database, which combines multiple TeleHealth reports into a single, well organized collection of data.

-- The Transmorger database can contain multiple months of data
+The Transmorger database also:

+- Contains data from date ranges *you* choose
-- Data can be added to the database on-the-fly, and available to end-users immediately
+- Data can be added to the database *on-the-fly*
-- The end-user database is updated automatically, ensuring users have the latest available data
+- The end-user database is updated *automatically*, ensuring users have the latest available data
 - Specific data can be copied out of Transmorger, and pasted into tickets, emails, etc.

-# How it works
+## How it works

 > [!NOTE]
-> Please see the Transmorger [Manual]() for detailed information.
+> Please see the Tingen Transmorger [Manual]() for detailed information.

 The 50,000-foot view of how Tingen Transmorger works is: